-Here are a few considerations you should keep in mind:
+Here are a few considerations you should keep in mind as per SB0325:

 - Employee has to receive some consideration in return for agreeing to a non-compete.

-- New Mexico non-compete agreement geographical limitations aren’t set in stone.
+- New Mexico’s non-compete agreement geographical limitations aren’t set in stone.
 However, they must be reasonable.
 Additionally, you can only impose reasonable time restraints during which an employee cannot compete with your business.

-Do non-compete agreements hold up in New Mexico?
-Yes, they hold up if reasonable in time, scope, and geographical distance.
+Non-compete agreements hold up in New Mexico if they are reasonable in time, scope, and geographical distance.

 A New Mexico non-compete agreement places limitations on where and for whom employees can work during employment and following termination from their employer.
 They exist to protect businesses’ legitimate rights.
 However, there are limits to the geographical and time constraints imposed.